Dynamics, data and reconstruction: Time series data

-The proof of the lemma is trivial and will be skipped.
-According to Lemma \ref{lem_factor} the morphisms in $\TSD$ of jump 0 are in one-to-one correspondence with the set maps which generate them.
+According to Lemma \ref{lem:factor} the morphisms in $\TSD$ of jump 0 are in one-to-one correspondence with the set maps which generate them.
 For this reason, we shall denote each $0$-morphism in $\TSD$ by $X \xrightarrow[]{k} Y$ if its generating map is $k: |X| \to |Y|$.
 This completes the description of the rightmost node of the diagram in \eqref{eqn:outline:1}.

-\paragraph{The word functor} We have seen how objects in $\Seq$ arise naturally from dynamical systems with observations.
+\paragraph{Time series from subshifts} We have seen how objects in $\Seq$ arise naturally from dynamical systems with measurements.
 We shall now see how $\TSD$-objects are naturally associated with $\Seq$-objects.
-For each $n\in \num_0$, one has an assignment
+Consider the commutative diagram in $\Context$ shown below